 Holiday Inn Logo

 The neon square was removed from the logo, leaving only the letter H. This is a tribute to simplicity and freedom.
-The font has been tweaked a bit to make it more in harmony with the outline of the upper letter.
+The font has been tweaked a bit to better align with the outline of the upper letter.
 The emblem evokes a feeling of spaciousness.
 There is plenty of space in the hotel rooms.
 There is nothing superfluous in them, but there is everything you need.

 Font and Colors